eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/39-pass-a-listener-to-a-usecallback-hook.md

 ### React renders the app for the first time

-- `onInput` is set to `callbackListener`, and that means that the retunr value of it can be different depending on the value type this function accepts.
+- `onInput` is set to `callbackListener`, and that means that the return value of it can be different depending on the value type this function accepts.
-- `callbackListener` has a guard againts if the value passed is a function or not. \*\*Here's how you can use `onInput` as a broadcaster (passing it to the `useBroadcaster` wrapped in `targetValue`) and as a Listener (passed to the input's`onInput` prop).
+- `callbackListener` has a guard against if the value passed is a function or not. \*\*Here's how you can use `onInput` as a broadcaster (passing it to the `useBroadcaster` wrapped in `targetValue`) and as a Listener (passed to the input's`onInput` prop).
 - the first time the broadcaster is called, is inside the `useBroadcaster` custom hook, inside the `useEffect` (in this case it will be called just once and after the first render, because we are passing an empty array as dependencies of the `useEffect`).
 Here, the variable `listener`will be assigned to `setState`, defined inside the `useBroadcaster` hook 🤯

 ### `listener` === `setState`